-Pressurize the gas reservoir with nitrogen gas only.
+High pressure gas is dangerous and can explode, causing serious injury.
+To avoid injury, have a qualified mechanic pressurize the shock reservoir with nitrogen gas only.
 Do not use air or other gases, since they may cause premature wear, rust, fire hazard or substandard performance.